vikchupak/AWS/services/elb/elb.md

   - **ELB is created within VPC and spans multiple AZs/subnets**
   - https://aws.amazon.com/elasticloadbalancing/getting-started/?nc=sn&loc=4
   - **Require `8+` free IPs per subnet, and `/27` subnet to allow scaling**
   - ALB.
-Client-LB connection vs LB-target instance connection.
-They are separate, not the same.
+Client-LB connection & LB-target instance connection.
+They are separate, not the same
-    - LB-target instance connection is NOT HTTS encripted
+    - LB-target instance connection is NOT HTTPS encripted.
+So client-instance encription is broken
-    - If we need full encription, then only NLB must be used
+    - If we need unbroken clien-instance encription, then only NLB must be used

 List LBs
 ```bash